justMoritz/saTabs.js/README.md

 Now Tabscroll can accomodate, by simply calling the `saTabs.nonID();` method some time *after* you included tabscroll.js.
 This will not index your tabs, not write to the URL, but still keep the same markup and functionality for your tabs.

+### Exclude Links

+You want to have a link within your navigation that does something else.
+An external link, a popup link, etc. This is possible by simply adding the `data-saexclude` attribute to the anchor element.

 ## Advantages:

 * No cluttered Markup: You just need to add one custom data-attribute.